mfronistas/HealthTrustApp/README.md

 # Health Trust App
 Software engineering project 2033 - Team 2

-### How to run the application succesfully
+### How to run the application successfully

-Before running the application please ensure all the requirements (found in the requirements.txt file) are installed.

-The application should be run through python rather than flask as this ensures the proper operation of all the app's functions.
+1) Download and install Pycharm https://www.jetbrains.com/pycharm/

+2) Open project in Pycharm and install the requirements from requirements.txt file

+3) Create a new Python configuration with the script set to app.py

+4) Run the application

 ### User Information